Isn’t it an amazing feeling to see a surge in your website traffic?

 So, William and his team deliberately tried to lower the ranking for this keyword and started to concentrate on capturing traffic from people that don’t just click to the site accidentally.

-This strategy helped William’s client lose traffic on their website.
+This strategy helped William’s client lose organic traffic on their website.

 Yet, they increased their revenue.